 I.D. can be made fully automated (‘I.D.
 Pilot’ mode) just by touching the VW logo on the steering wheel.
 The wheel retracts and the car becomes autonomous!

 I.D. loves to talk.
 In slow-moving traffic it can communicate with pedestrians waiting to cross the street by changing its headlight colour to green to suggest to them that it is safe to walk in front of the car (i.e. the car will not move until they have crossed) or red to warn them not to step into the road as the car is about to move.
-Those same headlights can ‘wink’ at other motorists as a ‘thank you’
+Those same headlights can ‘wink’ at other motorists as a ‘thank you’.
+Voice recognition allows you to control functions by voice too.

 Who needs Amazon Prime?!
 I.D. can act as a drop-off point and receive parcels remotely using a new delivery service if its owner isn’t at home, or even in the car.